ELGAS Knowledge Hub

 Using a non water efficient showerhead can increase water usage significantly, between 12 – 22 litres per minute.

-Therefore the use of WELS (Water Efficiency Labelling and Standards) 3-star rated water-saving shower head is an important factor when it comes to saving water and energy, and also in reducing the size and cost of the gas hot water system required.
+Therefore the use of WELS (Water Efficiency Labelling and Standards) 3-star rated water-saving shower head is an important factor when it comes to saving water and energy, and also in reducing the size and cost of the gas hot water system (gas water heater) required.

-Gas Hot Water Cylinder (Gas Hot Water Tank) Example
+Gas Hot Water Cylinder (Gas Water Heater Tank) Example

-The use of additional gas hot water after the shower period would depend on the recovery time required for the gas hot water cylinder (gas hot water tank) to achieve full temperature.
+The use of additional gas hot water after the shower period would depend on the recovery time required for the gas hot water cylinder (gas water heater tank) to achieve full temperature.

-So, with a larger family or house guests, some scheduling may be required to avoid the need for a larger gas hot water cylinder (gas hot water tank).
+So, with a larger family or house guests, some scheduling may be required to avoid the need for a larger gas hot water cylinder (gas water heater tank).

 Off Peak Electric Issues